 What is a stock's market capitalization-to-sales ratio?

-by matteo.zboncak , in category: Stocks and Equities , 5 months ago
+by matteo.zboncak , in category: Stocks and Equities , a year ago

 What is a stock's market capitalization-to-sales ratio?